eiriklied/coffee_script_article/README.md

 CoffeeScript has been gaining strong momentum the last few years.
 Out of more than 2700 respondents in the annual JavaScript Developer Survey, almost 25% of respondents state that they use CoffeeScript.

+The Ruby on Rails community has embraced CoffeeScript as the way forward for client side code.
-CoffeeScript is heavily backed in the Ruby on Rails community.
-It has been the standard client framework language as of version 3.1, which was released in August 2011.
-Among other users are GitHub, who state in their implementation guidelines that all new in-house client code must be written in CoffeeScript.
+It has been the standard client code language as of version 3.1, which was released in August 2011.
+This led sites such as Github to use CoffeeScript for all new internal JavaScript development, according to their styleguide.

-In Norway, both of our projects in different parts of Posten Norge allow and encourage CoffeeScript used as a client side language.
+In Norway, both of our projects in different parts of Posten Norge allow and encourage CoffeeScript as client code language.

 In terms of adoption and maturity, you will not be alone in using CoffeeScript for your production code.
-Others also rely heavily upon it!
+Others also rely heavily on it!

 ## Drawbacks

-There are some drawbacks to introducing a new language in your project.
+There are always some drawbacks to introducing a new language in your project.

 First, there is the cost of knowledge.
-Each time you introduce a new technology, it represents another skill your team will need to maintain over time.
+Every time you introduce a new technology, it represents another skill your team will need to maintain over time.
 In this case, the cost shouldn't be too bad.
 CoffeeScript is similar to JavaScript, and in any case, you may choose to compile it to JavaScript and maintain it as such.

 The use of a debugger is more difficult when developing with a compiled language, as you will be debugging the compiled code.
 There are ongoing initiatives to develop a source mapper for CoffeeScript, which will allow debugging CoffeeScript's directly, but to date, nothing has yet been released.